 Details of the LSP Board meetings can be viewed here.

 The LSP’s vision is

-“The Local Strategic Partnership works to improve the quality of life for the people of Three Rivers by working in partnership to create a district which is safe, healthy, and prosperous, and which is where people want and are able to live, work and visit.”
+“The Local Strategic Partnership has a vision to improve the quality of life for the people of Three Rivers by working in partnership to create a better place for everyone, including neighbourhoods, health, employment and access to services.”

 Who is on the LSP?